Nurses, like doctors, can be found liable for improperly treating a patient.

 - Failure to communicate

 A nurse is under a duty to monitor a patient’s condition.
-If the nurse notices something of concern, or fails to notice something he or sheis expected to see, then that the nurse may be liable for malpractice if he or she does not notify the attending doctor as soon as possible.
+If the nurse notices something of concern, or fails to notice something he or she is expected to see, then that the nurse may be liable for malpractice if he or she does not notify the attending doctor as soon as possible.
 This includes persistence in notifying the physician of the change, and accuracy in communicating the nature and degree of the change.
 Nurses must also listen to a patient’s complaints and act on them, communicate effectively with a patient, provide all relevant discharge information to the patient, and seek higher medical authorization for a treatment.

-- Failure to use equipment in a responsible manner.
+- Failure to use equipment responsibly.

 A nurse will be liable for malpractice if he or she injures a patient with a piece of medical equipment.
 Nurses must know how to place equipment properly during treatment, as well as the safety features, capabilities, hazards, and limitations of any equipment used.
 Nurses must follow the manufacturer’s recommendations for operating equipment, as well as check equipment for safety before it is used.